-The back wall is the focal point for the area – the range/backsplash/hood or another defining element for the eye to catch.
+The back wall is the focal point with the range/backsplash/hood or another defining element for visual impact .
 A balanced distribution of cabinetry and stainless steel, expanses of countertop for landing and prep areas and the process has begun!
 Wood panels are an option for appliances to blend in with cabinetry.

 Appliance selection will coordinate with this design.
 Will the dominant kitchen wall be viewed from the entry or an adjoining gathering area?
 Choose the best combination to start your focal point wall.
 It may be a Wolf range and custom hood or stunning tile.

 The appliances may be from many companies and finishes and handle compatibility need to be considered.
 There are so many companies that make good appliances that selection can be confusing.
 Therein lies the dilemma for choosing compatible appliances that will be viewed together in one area!

 Let’s start with Sub-Zero refrigerators.
 They have been the industry standard for quality in luxury homes.
 (In other countries it is Gaggenau) Sub-Zero has reformatted their line so their integrated components can be used side by side.
 This will add to the ease of creating the new look that is so popular.
 Integrated options have no visible hinges or grilles.
 In addition to the refrigerator and freezer columns that are separate, there are refrigerator and freezer drawers, the French door refrigerator, microwave and dish washing drawers.
 The built-In products can be installed side by side in a handle to handle configuration only.
 In a handle to hinge application a vertical cabinet divider is required.
 The refrigerator/freezer does have two compressors and many chefs and homeowners conclude that the food stays fresher longer with a compressor for the refrigerator side rather than warmed air from the freezer side that a single compressor refrigerator has.